 With the large field of view of the VIMOS-IFU, techniques equivalent to "shift-and-add" classically used in imaging, are a possible mode of operations.
 Dithering/jitter pattern is a list of differential pointing positions around a central position.
 Several short images (with exposure times set to have sky background limited exposures) are taken at each position of a dithering pattern, which are combined to reconstruct an image with the total required exposure time.
-This allows to eliminate the sky contribution, cosmic rays, the CCD fringing (particularly strong in the red), cosmetic defects on the detectors, and to produce very accurate flat fielding for correction of pixel to pixel variations.
+This allows to eliminate the sky contribution, cosmic rays, fringing, cosmetic defects on the detectors, and to produce very accurate flat fielding for correction of pixel to pixel variations.
 The dithering pattern depends on the mean size of the observed objects: it should be larger than the mean size of the objects for the method to work efficiently.